Head Coach - Women's Tennis

 Two players, Andrea Martinez and Mariaryeni Gutierrez have taken home the conference's highest honor, Player of the Year, garnering the award in the 2006 and 2010 seasons, respectively.

-Following a 14-9 season in 2010, the Lady Cards took advantage of all-conference campaigns by Kaltrina Harbuzi, Gutierrez, Natalia Mayagoitia and Diana Mendez to post a 19-3 record in 2011, one of the best seasons in school history.
+Following a 14-9 season in 2010, the Cards took advantage of all-conference campaigns by Kaltrina Harbuzi, Gutierrez, Natalia Mayagoitia and Diana Mendez to post a 19-3 record in 2011, one of the best seasons in school history.
 LU also tallied a 10-1 mark in Southland play for the third time in four seasons, tying for the best conference mark in school history.

 It was a strong way to end a career for both Harbuzi and Gutierrez, who combined to earn All-SLC honors seven times over those four seasons, with an impressive six on the first team.
 Gutierrez was also the second player in school history to earn Player of the Year, taking home the award in 2010.

-Perhaps no two seasons standout as much in Lamar history as those of 2008 and 2009, which saw the Lady Cards run out to a 41-9 record with an eye-popping 20-2 mark in Southland play.
+Perhaps no two seasons standout as much in LU history as those of 2008 and 2009, which saw the Cardinals run out to a 41-9 record with an eye-popping 20-2 mark in Southland play.
 In 2008, LU went 24-3, which ranks as the best win percentage in school history, ending with a trip to the NCAA Tournament and conference tournament championship.
 A season later, the Lady Cards racked up 17 more victories to secure the first back-to-back seasons with 15 or more wins since 1983-84.

 After going 5-17 and 1-23 in his first two seasons in 2001 and 2002, respectively, 2007 marked one of the more impressive achievements of Wong's career as he guided the program to a third consecutive 12-or-more win season, a feat that had not been matched in school history.